gdlc/STAT_GEN/INCLASS/miceGenomes.md

 ### Hints

-To extract the SNP ID and the reference allele from the colum-name you can use `gsub()`
+To extract the SNP ID and the reference allele from the colum-name you can use `substr()`

 ```r
 name = substr(x=colnames(GENO), start=1, stop=nchar(colnames(GENO))-2)